 Our assigned Funding Structure score of ba2 stands four notches above the initial b3 score, driven by good access to sector funding, reducing reliance on confidence-sensitive funding sources.
-A growing portion of Helaba's issued unsecured wholesale debt has been placed with savings banks and their retail clients.
+A significant portion of Helaba's issued unsecured wholesale debt has been placed with savings banks and their retail clients.

-Helaba depends on confidence-sensitive wholesale funding for a part of its lending business and is a net lender in the interbank market, as reflected in outstanding covered bonds of €27.4 billion, bonds of €22.5 billion and promissory notes of €24.5 billion as of Q3 2018.
+Helaba depends on confidence-sensitive wholesale funding for a part of its lending business and is a net lender in the interbank market.
 The bank's proven and recurring access to the excess liquidity of the regional savings banks and good access to debt capital markets, even in times of stress, are balancing factors.
+As of half-year 2019 the bank's refinancing structure consisted of €36.5 billion in due from financial institutions, €68 billion in deposits (including promissory notes) and €54 billion of securities, thereof around €24 billion in covered bonds.